ARM-software/psa-api/doc/crypto/api/ops/hash.rst

         .. versionadded:: 1.5

-    The BLAKE2s-256 hash is BLAKE2s with a zero-length key, and a 256 bit (32 byte) output.
+    The BLAKE2s-256 hash is BLAKE2s with a zero-length key, and a 256-bit (32-byte) output.
     BLAKE2s is defined in :rfc-title:`7693`.

     .. note::